 There's an old saying about healthy eating: "Breakfast like a king, lunch like a prince and supper like a pauper."
 In other words, front-load your calories in the early part of the day.
 But does that mean you should be skipping dinner if you want to lose weight?

 The short answer: Not necessarily.

 In fact, recent research actually suggests the exact opposite: skipping dinner might encourage weight gain.

 In a January 2021 Nutrients study, researchers found that college-aged students who regularly skipped dinner gained more weight than their counterparts who — for the most part — ate dinner daily.
-Dinner-skippers gained about 10 percent of their body weight over the six-year study period and were also more likely to be in the overweight/obese body mass index (BMI) category.
+Dinner-skippers gained about 10 percent of their body weight over the six-year study period and were also more likely to be in the overweight and/or obesity body mass index (BMI) categories.
 These findings were consistent in both people assigned male at birth and people assigned female at birth.